 Sara Impey: Textile Artist

-Since 2004 her quilts have incorporated densely machine-stitched lettering, and it is language that inspires her.
-She writes her own material, enabling her to play with text in visual form and use it to comment on social and personal issues, often with a dash of humour.
+Sara specialises in densely machine-stitched lettering.
+She writes her own material, enabling her to play with language in a visual form and use it to comment on social and personal issues, often with a dash of humour.

 This quilt is a response to the box-ticking mindset that increasingly pervades public services.
 The text purports to be an advertisement for an executive job.
 It consists of a single sentence peppered with 'management speak', so that it rapidly becomes verbose and almost impossible to read while retaining its grammatical structure.
 Interlocking with the rest of the script in red is the sentence: 'all a ticked box does is fill a square.'
 The 'x' in the last word is stitched in the margin, as if making a bid for creative freedom.